Planned Budget (Total)

 By 2025, people contribute to, and benefit from more accountable and transparent governance systems that deliver quality public services, and ensure rule of law

-Throughout the year, important progress was made towards achieving this outcome .
-Government institutions made progress in implementing gender-responsive policy making, budgeting and integration of EU gender equality and women’s empowerment commitments .
-This is evidenced by improved gender responsive budget circulars (at the level of BiH, Federation BiH, Canton Sarajevo); the establishment of gender responsive SDG Financing Framework as a comprehensive blueprint for integrated sustainable development; and increased demand for gender responsive accountability of institutions by supreme audit institutions.
-These results are a result of multiple interventions in the area of gender responsive programming and budgeting, implementation of national and international normative commitments, women’s political participation and leadership, and the country’s path to EU accession, while utilizing the coordination mandate and promoting accountability for the implementation of gender equality commitments.
-UN Women contributed to these changes through intensive advocacy and advisory work in the area of gender responsive governance in BiH.
-This included regional programs and exchanges, strategic guidance and gender analyses, local and regional trainings, and advocating with key ministries and institutions to effectively contribute to these changes.
-UNDP and the key government institutions in BiH, including gender institutional mechanisms, ministries of finance, supreme audit institutions and local governments partnered with UN Women to achieve these results.
+Throughout the year, important progress was made towards achieving this outcome.
+Government institutions made progress in implementing gender-responsive policy making, budgeting and integration of EU gender equality and women’s empowerment commitments.
+Women politicians have made progress in being more empowered and participating fully in the country’s political life.
+This is evidenced by the results of the 2024 local elections, which show that women’s representation in local governments progressed.
+Women in municipal councils increased from 19.64% to 22.7%, while women mayors increased from 3.6% to 5.6%.
+These results are a result of multiple interventions in the areas of implementation of gender responsive programming and budgeting, national and international normative commitments and women’s political participation and leadership, while utilizing the coordination mandate and promoting accountability for the implementation of gender equality commitments.
+UN Women contributed to these changes through intensive advocacy and capacity-building work in the area of gender-responsive governance, particularly targeting women’s political participation, in BiH.
+This included capacity-building trainings for women candidates ahead of the local elections, developing networks of women politicians, strategic guidance and gender analyses, and advocating with key institutions to effectively contribute to these changes.
+When it comes to women's political participation, the European Delegation in BiH and the key government institutions in BiH, including gender institutional mechanisms and electoral management bodies partnered with UN Women to achieve these results.
+When it comes to gender-responsive budgeting, this included regional programs and exchanges, strategic guidance and gender analyses, local trainings, and advocating with key ministries and institutions to effectively contribute to these changes.
 This outcome represents the third condition for substantive equity identified in the office’s theory of change.
 The theory of change understands that, if relevant institutions have the necessary capacities which ensure gender-responsive analysis, planning, policy making, budgeting and integration of EU gender equality and women’s empowerment commitments across sectors, then governance will be more accountable and transparent, especially in a gender-transformative way.
-The results achieved under this outcome (improved gender responsive budget circulars, the establishment of gender responsive SDG Financing Framework, and increased demand for gender-responsiveness by supreme audit institutions) contribute towards the necessary changes in relevant institutions outlined in the theory of change.
+The results achieved under this outcome (increased women’s political participation in local government) contribute towards the necessary changes in social norms and relevant political actors outlined in the theory of change.
 We expect these changes to contribute to more accountable and transparent governance, thus the theory of change is still relevant.

 outcome XM-DAC-41146-BIH_D_2.1